recidive/matic-docs/docs/supernets/bridge/fxportal.md

 > This can serve as a reference point for the blockchain, allowing validators to verify the integrity and accuracy of the
 > data on the network.

+The bridge can be in one of three states:

+- **Pending**: the events are waiting to bundle and be sent over.
+- **Committed**: the event data has been relayed over to the associated chain.
+- **Executed**: the event was committed and the state was executed resulting in a state change.

 FXPortal supports `ERC20`, `ERC721`, and other token standards.